camposer/sdm/README.md

 * api: A very simple API
 * ui.
 A very simple UI

-## API
+## API & Full API

 Created using Spring Boot.
-In order to build the project and create the docker image just execute:
+In order to build any of the two projects and create the docker image execute similar steps, changing api by full-api when needed.

+To build api:
 ```
 cd api
 mvn clean package